Skip to contents

 Basic Features

-• Store and manage survey data in a PostgreSQL database, including metadata such as the duration to completion, date created and updated, Shiny session ID, and IP address
+• Store data in a PostgreSQL database, including timing metadata (duration to load, duration to complete, duration to save, date created, and date updated) and tracking metadata (Shiny session ID and IP address)

-• Save survey progress as cookies and resume later
+• Automatically save survey progress as cookies and resume later

 Advanced Features

-• Dynamically populate choices (i.e., response options) from a database table and create dependent inputs (e.g., select a car brand and filter available models)
+• Dynamically populate field choices (i.e., response options) from a database table and create dependent inputs (e.g., select a package name and filter available versions) with support for tracking via URL parameters (e.g., referral source; see vignette)

 Installation